Article written by Elisa

 If you are wondering what to do in Occitanie for bike and nature lovers, the Canal du Midi is an excellent choice.
 Stretching from Toulouse to Sète, the Canal du Midi is a feat of architectural genius that connects the Atlantic Ocean to the Mediterranean Sea.
 This 17th-century construction designed by Pierre-Paul Riquet required 12,000 men over fifteen years, from 1666 to 1681.

-In addition to its excellent bike trails, visitors can hire boats and hotel barges and sail along the canal at their own pace.
+In addition to its excellent bike trails, visitors can hire boats and hotel barges to sail along the canal at their own pace.
 Some hikers use the canal trail to travel to the Camino de Santiago in Spain.

 13. Mediterranean Towns